- ESIN entry points (radius)

 Note: In children the tip of the Lister’s tubercle is part of the epiphysis.
 Do not open the bone here as it will injure the growth plate.
-If an image intensifier is not available, be careful not to injure the growth plate and use an incision 3-4 cm proximal to the joint or use a lateral entry point.
+If an image intensifier is not available, use an incision 3-4 cm proximal to the joint or use a lateral entry point.

 Perform a transverse skin incision along the skin crease.
 This gives a cosmetic scar and causes less irritation with wrist and hand movement.